entzmingerc/drumcrow/README.md

 `CROW.C2 261 V 4` sets 26 on Ch1 to V 4
 `CROW.C3 1 V 0 V 5` sets note to V 0, sets volume to V 5, triggers Ch1

-Channel = 0 select all channels
+channel = 0 select all channels
-Channel = 1-4 select a channel
+channel = 1-4 select a channel
 (5, 6, 7, 8, 9 wraps to 0, 1, 2, 3, 4 respectively)

-Note, Amplitude, Pulse Width, and PW2 act differently depending on the oscillator model used.
+Parameters such as freq, note, amplitude, pulse width, and pw2 act a bit differently depending on the oscillator model used.
 The modulation sources are mostly the same with small differences.
-The CROW.C3 command sets Note (11X) and Amplitude (12X) of the oscillator, then triggers the envelopes.
-The AMP ENV (4) is for amplitude control.
-The FREQ ENV (2) is for frequency modulation.
-However, all 3 mod sources can affect amplitude or frequency of the oscillator if desired.
-All 3 mod sources can be set to cycle infinitely, but only AMP ENV (4) and FREQ ENV (2) will be retriggered if CROW.C3 is called.
-The LFO (3) is not retriggered when CROW.C3 is called.
+The CROW.C3 command sets note (11X) and amplitude (12X) of the oscillator, then triggers the envelopes.
+The amp env (4) is for amplitude control.
+The note env (2) is for pitch modulation.
+However, all 3 mod sources can affect amplitude or pitch of the oscillator if desired.
+All 3 mod sources can be set to cycle infinitely, but only amp env (4) and note env (2) will be retriggered if CROW.C3 is called.
+The lfo (3) is not retriggered when CROW.C3 is called.

 ## Druid Operation
 Druid can use the same functions teletype uses.